helich0pper/Karkinos/README.md

 # Disclaimer
-Use this tool to make **permitted** penetration tests or any hacking CTF's easier.
+Use this tool to make penetration tests or any hacking CTF's more efficient.
 This tool should be used on applications that you have permission to attack **only**.
 Any misuse or damage caused will be solely the users’ responsibility. <br>
 Please check the known bugs and issues at the bottom before installation.

 # What is Karkinos?